 Where to find the Type of binding in Tabidoo

-In the advanced features, you can select ways how to connect the data between those tables.
-When the option Type of binding is opened, there are 4 ways of linking:
+In the advanced features, you can select ways how to link the data between those tables.
+When the option Type of binding is opened, there are 4 ways of binding:

 In this option, the data from the 1. table (e.g. Contacts) may be linked to many elements of the 2. table (e.g. Communication), but a member of the 2. table (e.g. Communication) is linked to only one element in the 1. table (e.g. Contacts).

-Let's imagine you have two tables in Tabidoo - e.g. Contacts - where you keep all the information of your customers and the other one e.g. Communication - where you record all the conversation with these customers.
-You want to have an overview so when you open a specific contact in the table "Contacts", you see all the conversation that has been kept so far with the customer.
+Let's imagine that you have two tables in Tabidoo - Contacts and Communications.
+You want to have an overview so that when you open a specific contact in the Contacts table, you can see all the conversations that have taken place with the person so far.

 How can you do that?